OCWC BOARD OF DIRECTORS

 Lisa Winters, Chair

 Lisa is originally from Michigan where she grew up fishing, boating, and exploring the great lakes.
 That love and curiosity of all things water led her to pursue a Master’s degree in Aquatic Ecology from Utah State University.
-After Lisa finished her degree, she moved to Flagstaff in 2014 and spent two years monitoring invasive and endangered fish in the Grand Canyon before settling into her current position as the Research and Stewardship Volunteer Coordinator at the Grand Canyon Trust.
+After Lisa finished her degree, she moved to Flagstaff in 2014 and spent two years monitoring invasive and endangered fish in the Grand Canyon before settling into her previous position as the Research and Stewardship Volunteer Coordinator at the Grand Canyon Trust.
 Now, Lisa works with the Grand Canyon Trust’s Communications Team.

 Lisa’s time in the Southwest has given her an appreciation for the connection between water and the people and wildlife that depend on it.
 Her passion is in watershed science, citizen science, and stewardship!
 Above all else, Lisa loves connecting people to nature.
 She believes positive change happens when we care deeply about a place and are educated, empowered, and engaged members of the community.
 Lisa truly believes that her experience in the non-profit realm and volunteer coordination will be an asset to the OCWC team.

 Nick has lived in northern Arizona for over ten years.
 He attended Northern Arizona University to receive a Bachelor of Science degree in Environmental Science.
 Since then, he has worked in conservation conducting environmental restoration and education, trail work, and community organization.
 Nick currently works for the Forest Service on the Coconino National Forest.

 Nick was one of the earlier Oak Creek Ambassadors helping to educate visitors on the impact of recreation on water systems.
 He loves Oak Creek and has worked to increase visitor awareness of environmental issues and to help instill a passion of conservation in others.